Updated on March 16, 2023

 Benefits of Steam Cleaning

 Steam is a far more effective cleaning tool than suction (vacuums) or scrubbing.
 Most steam cleaners work through a multi-step process.

-The water is heated and sent to the nozzle where it’s mixed with a detergent.
+The water is first heated and sent to the nozzle where it’s mixed with a detergent.
 This mixture is then released under pressure, pushing the detergent into the pores of a surface.
-The excess water is then sucked back up into the cleaner, pulling dirt and other particles with it.
+Finally, the excess water is sucked back up into the cleaner, pulling dirt and other particles with it.

 Steam cleaners can reach high temperatures, allowing them to kill many pests.
 The water pressure also dislodges eggs and nymphs, allowing them to be sucked up for disposal.
 In the end, you’re left with a much cleaner, newer-feeling surface.